 In August 2015, the FASB issued ASU 2015-14, Revenue from Contracts with Customers, which defers the effective date of implementation of ASU 2014-09 by one year.
-Entities should apply the guidance in ASU 2014-09 to annual reporting periods beginning after December 15, 2018, and may apply the guidance in ASU 2014-09 earlier as of an annual reporting period beginning after December 15, 2016
+Entities should apply the guidance in ASU 2014-09 to annual reporting periods beginning after December 15, 2018.
+Early application is permitted.
+This will be applicable to the Foundation's 2019 financial statements.
+It is not anticipated to have a significant impact due to the nature of the Foundation's operations but will expand disclosures.